David Calder (actor): Life and career

-Calder was born in Portsmouth, Hampshire, England, and trained at the Bristol Old Vic Theatre School.
-His most high-profile TV roles include Det.
+Calder was born 1 August 1946 in Portsmouth, Hampshire, and trained at the Bristol Old Vic Theatre School.
+His most high-profile television roles include Det.
 Insp.
 George Resnick in the crime series Widows and Nathan Spring in the sci-fi drama Star Cops.
-In 1989, he appeared in the TV adaptation of the David Lodge novel Nice Work.
+In 1989, he appeared in the adaptation of the David Lodge novel Nice Work.
 In 2012 he portrayed Captain Edward Smith in the ITV mini-series Titanic.
 From 2005–06, he took on the role of PC George Dixon in the radio adaptation of the BBC's long running television series Dixon of Dock Green.